IoT Laboratory (IN2106)

 Internet of Things (IoT) is a novel area that thrives on numerous different technologies and transforms businesses of such companies as BMW, Siemens, General Electrics, Huawei, and many others.
 The main idea of Internet of Things is that each object can collect the information about itself and the environment using sensors.
 Such data is stored and processed in the cloud in order to receive the analytics necessary to manage an enterprise.
 The central component of each IoT solution is a platform to store sensors data, to prepare it for the analytical processing and to provide it in a scalable and secure manner.
 Edge computers are used to receive and forward sensor data as well as to provide low latency control messages.

-The course will develop a Room Tracking system.
+The use case that you will work with in this course is a Room Tracking system.
 We will monitor the number of people entering or exiting our seminar room.
 The data will be used to predict in advance if the room will be available in the future and anomalies from the typical room usage will be identified.
-The data will be recorded by LoRaWAN sensors, send to the IoT Cloud and a room occupancy prediction model will be computed.
-This model will be installed on the edge computer to signal the prediction to the sensor and to detect anomalies.
-The sensor will signal the prediction through LEDs visible at the outside of our seminar room.
+The data will be recorded by MCU-based sensor nodes, sent over WLAN to the I10 IoT Cloud platform, and further used to predict the room occupancy on virtual machines that act as an edge server.
+The sensor node will show the current room occupancy and the prediction on the attached display.

-the lecture on Cloud Computing covers some theoretical knowledge and practical aspects of cloud computing relevant for this course.
+Lectures on Cloud Computing cover some theoretical knowledge and practical aspects of cloud computing relevant for this course.
 In case you haven’t learned cloud computing before, we cordially invite you to attend these lectures.